 Thank you for your interest in our Internal Medicine Residency Program at Henry Ford Hospital/Wayne State University Program.

-As the ERAS application process is expensive, below are our guidelines for application:
+As the ERAS application process is expensive, below are guidelines for application:

 - While we do not have USMLE score requirements, it is strongly preferred that all exams are completed on the first attempt.
 Our current intern class average USMLE scores is Step 1-236 and Step 2-245.

-- Osteopathic applicants (DO) are able to apply with COMLEX exams, however, please be aware that many fellowship following residency prefer the USMLE exams. it is strongly preferred that all exams are completed on the first attempt.
+- Osteopathic applicants (DO) are welcome to apply with COMLEX exams.
+Please be aware that many fellowship following residency prefer the USMLE exams.
+It is strongly preferred that all exams are completed on the first attempt.
 Our current intern class average COMLEX scores is Step 1-649 and Step 2-647.